 apt install libsofthsm2 opensc

-Create configuration for SoftHSM2:
+2. Create a configuration for SoftHSM2:

 mkdir /home/stronghold/softhsm